Helix-Platform/Sandbox-NG/docs/helix_with_node-red.md

-## Node-RED for Helix Sandbox
+## Helix Sandbox & Node-RED

 ## About

-This how-to can help you create a panel to view the temperature and humidity information transmitted by your NodeMCU to the Helix Sandbox and also details the installation of Node-RED on the server.
+This how-to can help you create a simple dashboard to view the temperature and humidity transmitted by your NodeMCU to the Helix Sandbox and also details the installation of Node-RED on the server.

 ![](../images/weather_monitoring.png)